-VIDEO: Why is this felled tree "bleeding" gallons and gallons of water?
+VIDEO: Watch this felled tree "bleed" gallons and gallons of water

 A bizarre and fascinating video uploaded to Youtube shows a recently felled tree.
 After cutting into it with a chainsaw, the men discovered that it was absolutely full to bursting with what would appear to be water.

 In the words of the men who filmed the video, "My friend and I were clearing a path to a tree stand.
 There was a tree that had fell in the pathway.
 We started to cut the tree up to move it and that’s when it started pouring water.
 It poured water for about 3-4 minutes."